ec-jrc/re3gistry/documentation/user-manual.md

 ## Scope

-This manual is intended for users that are using an instance of the Re3gistry 2 softwaree to manage and publish reference codes.
+This manual is intended for users that are using an instance of the Re3gistry 2 software to manage and publish reference codes.

 The following documentation focuses on how to make use of the Re3gistry 2 software.
 For information on how to install or configure the software, refer to the [Administrator documentation](administrator-manual.md).